DROW OF PORPHYRA FAQ

 • Strivog: Rated SE for Spooky Evil, with drow that regularly use body parts for clothes, buildings, and more

 Keep in mind that each chapter provides an inside view of the culture so that you can better understand the drow who live that way.
 That may or may not be disturbing at times, since people can believe some truly awful things, but it should help produce more realistic characters (either as PCs or NPCs).
-If you want solid reasons to love or explore or hate the drow, you will find them, if not in the current chapter then in the next.
+If you want solid reasons to love or explore or hate the drow, you'll find them, if not in the current chapter then in the next.

 Q: Is it for newbies, intermediate or advanced players (i dont mean level wise)?